PHTF92/data-platform-cdk/README.md

 #### AWS account configuration

-One small configuration must be done to successfully deploy the platform. a DMS VPC role must be previously defined.
+One small configuration must be done to successfully deploy the platform.
+A DMS VPC role must be previously defined.
 To do this simply configure a new role at IAM panel, selecting DMS as service and add the AmazonDMSVPCManagementRole policy.
 Call this new role dms-vpc-role.

 ### 4.2 - Development steps
 #### S3 Buckets